 Q: Did you move with a spouse/ children?

 Q: Why did you move to Khobar; what do you do?

 Q: What do you enjoy most about your Khobar, how’s the quality of life?

 Q: Any negatives?
 What do you miss most about home?

-A: Compared to Jeddah I’m missing the little cultural events that the consulates would organise.
-Expositions, invitations for business receptions, public viewing for international soccer games, etc.
+A: Compared to Jeddah, I’m missing the little cultural events that the consulates would organise.
+Expositions, invitations for business receptions, public viewing of international soccer games, etc.